 With the recent amendments to Approved Document L 2010 (AD L 2010), the UK will see a shift in focus from June 2022, with a requirement for all new builds to be “nearly zero energy”.
 Supported by the Future Homes and Building Standards, the focus will aim to see a reduction in CO2 emissions of 27% in commercial buildings and up to a 30% decrease in dwellings across the UK.

-The fabric first approach has been championed for many years within Passiv Haus projects across the UK and this approach to building design has already demonstarted the performance levels that can be acheived.
+The fabric first approach has been championed for many years within Passiv Haus projects across the UK and this approach to building design has already demonstrated the performance levels that can be achieved.

-The fabric first approach simply focusses on maximising the performance of the building’s external envelope, rather than relying on ‘add-on’ technologies to improve a building’s energy efficiency and sustainability credentials.
-Architects, specifiers, and main contractors will now primarily focus on maximising the performance of the building fabric by increase its airtightness, eliminating thermal bridging, and optimising a dwelling’s thermal performance through insulation rather than trying to meeting their obligations by installing energy-saving technology, such as smart home tools.
+The fabric first approach simply focusses on maximizing the performance of the building’s external envelope, rather than relying on ‘add-on’ technologies to improve a building’s energy efficiency and sustainability credentials.
+Architects, specifiers, and main contractors will now primarily focus on maximizing the performance of the building fabric by increase its airtightness, eliminating thermal bridging, and optimizing a dwelling’s thermal performance through insulation rather than trying to meeting their obligations by installing energy-saving technology, such as smart home tools.

 There is also a renewed emphasis on demonstrating that the calculated values used at the design stage are achieved by the finished construction.
 This in turn offers greater confidence to building owners by reducing concerns relating to the “performance gap”.

 For more information on the fabric first approach and Tremco CPG UK’s range of solutions to meet these obligations please contact a member of the technical services team.

 It is with regret that we have taken the decision to discontinue OS120 Duct Sealant with immediate effect.